tremaynet/week1-homework-refactor/README.md

         8. line 70 <img src="./assets/images/brand-awareness.png" alt="Lightbuld beacon discovery icon"/>
         9. line 77 <img src="./assets/images/cost-management.png" alt="Machine gear with icons"/>

 4. Always leave the code you are editing a lotter cleaner than you found it
+5. improve their codebase for long term sustainability
-Method:
+Method: #4 #5
 Employed the use of semantic HTML to the existing code base and comments:
     Index.html
         1. line 11 Replaced the original <div> tag with the <header> tag to identify the introductory contents (i.e.; Logo and heading elements.)
         2. line 15 Replaced the <div> element on the original index.htm with the <nav> tag to group together the main navigation links aka internal links defined in lines 16, 19 and 22
         3. line 32 <div> tag was changed to the <figure> to identify content related to but separete from the main content flow.
-        4. line 35 <div> replaced with <main> to group together the content in the main flow identified in lines
+        4. line 35 <div> replaced with <main> to group together the content in the main flow identified in lines 36 - 56 where the <section> tag was used to identify the related content relative to the main content.
+Additionally the use of the section <section> element is used for outline purposes and not for styling purposes.

-5. improve their codebase for long term sustainability
+        5.Lines 36, 43 and 50 I removed the <div class> from the orignal configuration as a class and id properties were not needed to support the sites functionality.
+        6. line 37 I changed the class of float-right to float-left to align with line 37 and 51 7.Line 60 change the <div> to <aside> as this is information that is related to but separate from the other content on the page
+        8.lines 61 - 81 I replave the <div> with <section> to identify the information that is relative to the aside content
+        9. line 85 replaced the <div> with the <footer> as it contain the Author and copyright related information

 6. Ensure that all links are functioning correctly
+    1. Internal link on line 18, 21 and 24 are linked to the ids on line 36,  and 50.
+The was tested locally and after being published to github
 7. Clean up the CSS to make it more efficient
 8. Consolidate CSS selectors and properties
 9. Organize the CSS selectors to follow the semantice structure of the HTML elements